Alarming Coverage Declines After Decades of Progress

 Child enrollment in Medicaid and CHIP, which together form the backbone of the health insurance system for children in low- to middle-income families, has also eroded.

 - In 2018, Medicaid and CHIP provided comprehensive, pediatric-appropriate and affordable health coverage to nearly 37 million children under 19 (see Table 14).

 - Following steady increases in child enrollment in Medicaid and CHIP since 2007, 2017 was the first year to not see an increase despite a strong economy.
 Child enrollment in Medicaid and CHIP decreased by over 828,000 between 2017 and 2018, a 2.2 percent decline in only one year.6

-- Children in low- to middle-income families are more likely to be covered by Medicaid and CHIP
+- Children in low- to middle-income families are more likely to be covered by Medicaid and CHIP than private insurance.7

 - These programs provide lifelong benefits that far outweigh the short-term costs.
 The National Bureau of Economic Research compared children eligible for Medicaid during childhood with those not eligible and found Medicaid-eligible children were more likely to attend college and make greater contributions as adult taxpayers.8